Nirmala Kothalawala

 Nirmala Kotalawala MP (born 29 September 1965) was Sri Lanka's Deputy Minister of Highways and a Member of Parliament representing the Kalutara Electoral District.

 He was a student at Nalanda College Colombo.
-In 1997 he was elected Chairman of the Pradeshiya Saba Dodamgoda, a position for which he held for two years.
+In 1997 he was elected Chairman of the Pradeshiya Saba Dodangoda, a position for which he held for two years.
 Kotalawala was also a member of the Western Provincial Council between 1999 and 2004.